dfsp-spirit/cpp_geodesics/README.md

 # cpp_geodesics
-Fast computation of geodesic distances on brain surface meshes in C++.
+Fast computation of geodesic distances on brain surface meshes in C++ and OpenMP.

 ## About